OrgFlow/docs/content/reference/commands/env-flowout.md

   If specified, the OrgFlow CLI will output the results of the test run to a JUnit format file.
 This file can be read by many CI/CD tools to report on the results of the test run.

+- **`--useLocalRepo=<directoryPath>`**

+  Normally, OrgFlow will create a temporary local clone of your stack's configured remote Git repository, and use that local clone as the source of the outbound flow.
+This argument allows you to instead have OrgFlow use an existing local repository on disk as the source of the outbound flow.
+This can be useful in automation and CI/CD scenarios, such as automated validation of a pull request (where you want to validate the deployment of the merge result rather than the source environment) or other scenarios when the repository has already been cloned in previous steps.

+  The specified path must be a valid Git repository, and must be a recent clone of the stack's configured remote Git repository.

+  To avoid potential issues when the specified repository is either ahead or behind the stack's configured remote repository, this argument is currently only valid in combination with `--checkOnly` (i.e. when doing a validation-only outbound flow).

 - **`--keepDelta=<directoryPath>`**

   If specified, the OrgFlow CLI will retain the delta deployment archives that are uploaded to Salesforce as part of the deployment process.
 The delta archives will be placed into the directory specified.
 This can be useful in scenarios where you need to troubleshoot deployment problems.